Fill in this quick form to receive your FREE personal holiday quote from us...

 Driving time Auckland to Bay of Islands 219 km / 136 miles, 4 hours

-Drive to the Bay of Islands, renowned for its 144 islands and surreal maritime park where you can see an abundance of marine life including whales, penguins and dolphins.
-Relax on one of the many warm secluded beaches.
+Drive to the Bay of Islands, renowned for its 144 islands and surreal maritime park.
+Here you can see an abundance of marine life including whales, penguins and dolphins.

 Stay 3 nights in Paihia, Bay of Islands.

-Today you have the option to experience Maori culture by visiting Waitangi’s treaty house and national marae (meeting house), or venture off-road to Cape Reinga via 90 Mile Beach.
+Today you have the option to experience Maori culture by visiting Waitangi’s treaty house and national marae (meeting house).

 Driving time Bay of Islands to Auckland 219 km / 136 miles, 4 hours